 Generally speaking, how many calories your body really uses each day depends on a number of key factors:

-In reality, a body builder or well-trained athlete may need three times as many calories as the 'average' person a day just to maintain their weight, that can be up to 6,000 kcal for some athletes!
+In reality though, a body builder or well-trained athlete may need three times as many calories as the 'average' person a day just to maintain their weight, because of their increased muscle mass and the amount of time they spend training, and that can be up to 6,000 kcal for some!

-Because exercise builds muscle and muscle is the body's most efficient calorie burner, keeping active can be a more efficient way to watch your weight than shunning scones and dodging doughnuts.
-And upping your activity level doesn't necessarily mean entering next year's marathon either.
+If you want to increase your energy levels, this doesn't necessarily mean entering next year's marathon.
 Walking the dog for 10 minutes longer each day or hoovering the stairs that bit more rigorously all counts.
 Here's what that slice of cake equates to in activity terms...